Spectral Condition for $\mu$P under Width-Depth Scaling

 \subsection{Problem Setup}

-Our setup mainly follows Section~\ref{sec: width setup} under width scaling, with the key difference being the introduction of residual connections, which are essential for stabilizing deep network training~\citep{resnet}.
-Since practical residual blocks often comprise multiple transformations (e.g., attention or FFN module in Transformers), we study residual blocks with a multi-layer main branch.
-To keep the analysis minimal while capturing core behaviour, we focus on the two-layer linear block in the main text; extensions to arbitrary fixed residual block depth are deferred to Appendix~\ref{app: spectral multi-layer}.
-Formally, the network is defined as:
+Our setup extends the width-scaling setting in Section~\ref{sec: width setup} by introducing residual connections, which are essential for stabilizing training of deep networks~\citep{resnet}.
+Motivated by practical residual branches that often contain multiple transformations (e.g., attention or FFN modules in Transformers), we consider residual networks whose residual branches contain $k=\Theta(1)$ linear transformations.
+For clarity, the main text focuses on the two-layer residual block ($k=2$), which is the minimal setting that captures the essential scaling behavior of any fixed-depth branches with $k\ge 2$ while keeping the analysis minimal.
+The $k=1$ case and the general $k\ge2$ case are deferred to Appendices~\ref{app: spec one-layer} and~\ref{app: spectral multi-layer}, respectively.
+Formally, the $k=2$ network studied in the main text is defined as:

 where the weights $\mW_0 \in \R^{n\times d_0}, \mW_l^{(1)} \in \R^{n_l\times {n}}, \mW_l^{(2)} \in \R^{n \times {n}_{l}}, \mW_{L+1} \in \R^{d_{L+1}\times n}$ are all initialized with Gaussian distribution $\left({\mW}_l\right)_{ij} \overset{\mathrm{i.i.d.}}{\sim} \mathcal{N}(0,\sigma_l^2)$\footnote{For notation simplicity, when quantities associated with $\mW_l^{(1)}$ and $\mW_l^{(2)}$ take the same form, we omit the superscript.} and trained with layerwise learning rates $\eta_l$.
 Furthermore, $\{\alpha_l\}_{l=0}^{L+1}$ are block multipliers that control the effective strength of each transformation.